-If this is the truth that many are working with, then perhaps that is their personal truth.
+If this is the truth that many live with, then perhaps that is their personal truth.
 But it is not mine.
 I have a different take on things.
 The life I have lived veers from the mainstream because my life task and soul agenda have led me on an exploration of a lesser traveled path, and I am far from alone in this.

 What is apparent via the givenness of things is not necessarily what is.
 What is – is your experience of life.
 How you live it, what you make of it.
 THIS IS YOUR LIFE.
-And how you interpret your life and the actions you take as a result, are the gifts, the insights and the meanings that you make for yourself and for others.
+And how you interpret your life and the actions you take as a result, are the gifts, the insights, and the meanings that you make for yourself and for others.

 While we are connected, we are also diverse.
 We are none of us the same.
 We are deeply unique and individual as souls, and what we have to offer is unique.
-Not everyone came here to get an MBA or PhD or become an Olympian athlete.
+Not everyone came here to get an MBA or PhD or become an Olympic athlete.
 Not everyone came here to invest in real estate or to facilitate corporate mergers or lead tours in Europe.
 Not everyone can sing opera.
 Not everyone is an artist.
 Not everyone expresses fluently.
 Not everyone gets, or seeks, attention.
-Some of are gardeners.
+Some of us are gardeners.
 Some of us save cats.
 Some of us just live quiet lives and lend a hand when we can.
 But all of us are invited – no, compelled – to engage the journey of our soul.
 Some of us will take that to places far and astonishing and deep.
 And the treasures that we find there are the treasures that will leave an indelible marker for all.

 Did you enjoy this post?
 Subscribe to my newsletter and get much more!